Transport in Bucharest: Fleet

 Between 2005 and 2009, the fleet underwent its most substantial renewal since 1989, and is now among the most modern in Europe.
 In December 2005, STB signed a contract for 500 Mercedes Citaro low-floor, wheelchair-accessible buses.
 The buses were delivered between June 2006 and April 2007.
 In January 2008, the first of a further series of 500 Citaro low-floor buses were put into service.

 The fleet makeup, as of 2019, is as follows, with years of delivery shown in brackets:

-Central Lines are usually populated by Otokar and Hybrid buses, while lines connecting rezidential areas tend to use the older Citaro models.
+Central Lines are usually populated by Electric and Hybrid buses, while lines connecting residential areas tend to use the Otokar and Mercedes Citaro buses.